 Schools will have literacy results maximized over the long-term when they systematically plan how students progress from pre-literacy (or emergent literacy skills) into their early

-Foundation year Language, Literacy & Motor Milestones
+Foundation year Language, Literacy & Motor Developmental Milestones

-A booklet that provides an overview of language, literacy and motor milestones for children in the foundation year (5 year olds).
+A booklet that provides an overview of language, literacy and motor milestones for children in the foundation year (5 and 6 year olds).
 Tips for home and causes for concern are also outlined.
 The booklet can be photocopied back to back and then folded in half to provide a compact reference.

 Life at Five!
 The five year old is characterised by energy and imagination.
-They are creative problem-solvers who are very interested in how the world works
+They are creative problem-solvers who are very interested in how the world

-Early Years Language, Literacy & Motor Milestones
+Early Years Language, Literacy & Motor Developmental Milestones

 Three and four year olds approach the world with great curiosity and a desire to explore.
 As a result, this age range is considered to